retail-ai-inc/bean/docs/README.md

 #### Sink

 Final output destination.
 Implement the `Sink` interface (`Write(entry Entry) error`).
 The package provides `NewSink(out io.WriteCloser, projectID string, cfg SinkConfig)` which writes JSON lines (GCP-compatible: timestamp, severity, level, fields, optional `logging.googleapis.com/trace`).
 When `SinkConfig.Async` is `true`, writes go through a bounded channel consumed by a single background goroutine, decoupling callers from I/O latency.
-Before writing, entries larger than `MaxSizeBytes` are shrunk by truncating large structured fields.
+Before writing, `request_body` and `response_body` values larger than `MaxSizeBytes` are truncated.
 On close, if any entries were dropped, a JSON warning line with `dropped_count` is emitted before the underlying writer is closed.

 ### Features